 Since a huge part of public relations is about developing relationships and trust, podcasts are great for potential customers because they want a company that knows the industry.

 Hearing the voice of a presenter actually gives the audience a strong connection rather than just reading the information on a webpage.
 If a company creates regular podcasts, listeners become familiar with the voice and presentation style.

-The familiarity of it will keep them coming back and will keep the company in their minds.
+The familiarity of it will keep them coming back and will keep the company top of mind.
 Companies are able to integrate information about their products and services as they relate to the information in a podcast.
 It is definitely a more personal way to reach out to potential customers.

-With traditional print content, people generally need to focus on the task of reading while podcasts allow the audience to listen while doing other things and can almost be considered subliminal messaging.
+With traditional print content, people generally need to focus on the task of reading.
+On the other hand, podcasts allow the audience to listen while doing other things and can almost be considered subliminal messaging.

 Podcasts can be considered as a type of advertisement for a business.

 Step 1: Develop a podcast concept.